Prednisone For Dogs: A Word Of Caution

 What Are Steroids/Corticosteroids?

 Steroids and corticosteroids are essentially the same.
-They are artificial drugs, which are made to be very similar to a hormone we can create naturally, known as cortisol.
+They are artificial drugs, which are made to be very similar to the corticosteroids produced naturally in the body.
 It's important to keep in mind that the steroids prescribed by a doctor are not the same as those used illegally.

 Steroids for dogs have involvement in many places, including their immune system response, metabolism, stress response and a whole lot more.
 These steroids are made to replace the naturally-created cortisol when your dog is not feeling well and cannot create enough of the hormone.